 What’s that?
 Your relatives are big readers, and that tactic won’t secure “me” time?
 If you’ve got the sort of family that wants to store up quality time all day long, you’ve got two options left.
 A: you weird them out enough that they leave you alone (pro tip: carrying around a jawbone from Skulls Unlimited and speaking to it in Shakespearean dialogue might help).
-B: if you can’t get quiet time during their visit and they’re not easily swayed, create your own moments of Zen with spiritual and wellness tools like aromatherapy roll-ons, crystals small enough to fit in your pocket (the Crystal Barista can help), and mindfulness techniques.
+B: if you can’t get quiet time during their visit and they’re not easily swayed, create your own moments of Zen with spiritual and wellness tools like aromatherapy roll-ons, crystals small enough to fit in your pocket (the Enchanted Crystal can help), and mindfulness techniques.
 Godspeed.

 If you want to… keep the kids occupied

 Instead of plunking the kiddos in front of a screen, which will probably bite you in the butt – don’t believe us?
 There’s a stuffed animal of Baby Shark now, and I just bought it for my nephew this Christmas – here are screen-free activities to keep the kids from whining they’re bored during the holiday break.